 risk.
 This can lead to higher premiums.

-- Personal
+-

 Risk Assessment and Underwriting

-The underwriting process is key to figuring out your
+The underwriting process is key to figuring out your homeowners

-hydrants, and the chance of natural disasters in your area.
+the chance of natural disasters in your area.

-"Insurers aim to strike a balance between offering affordable
+"Insurers aim to strike a balance between offering affordable coverage and

 By knowing what affects homeowners insurance premiums and the